 Welcome to the Great Polish

-The Great Polish Map of Scotland is a unique feature in the Scottish landscape.
+The Great Polish Map of Scotland is a globally unique feature in the Scottish landscape.
 It is a large physical relief map of Scotland, sculpted in concrete and measuring some 40m by 50m.
 It stands in the grounds of Barony Castle, Eddleston, once the home of the Murrays of Elibank, and later the Hotel Black Barony.
 But how did this remarkable artefact come into existence…?
 Read more here

 Milestones en route to ‘The Great Polish Map of Scotland’

 Here is the place that was chosen for the Great Polish Map of Scotland: the South Lawn putting green of the Hotel Black Barony, Eddleston.
 The moment captured in this image is at the end of April 1940.

 Germany had just invaded Denmark and the last ports of Norway were about to fall.
 The invasions of France and the Low Countries still lay ahead.
 A month or two later, with the Fall of France, the first Polish forces began arriving in Scotland, and in due course used the hotel as a staff officer training college.
 Read more here